carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 {: .language-bash}

-Second, `pip` is also included in the Miniconda installer where it is used to install and manage OS specific Python packages required to setup your `base` Conda environment. **You do not want to use this `pip` to install Python packages when using Conda environments.**
+Second, `pip` is also included in the Miniconda installer where it is used to install and manage OS specific Python packages required to setup your `base` Conda environment. **You do not want to use this `~/miniconda3/bin/pip` to install Python packages when using Conda environments.**

 ~~~
 $ conda activate